zcorpan/html-parser-book/manuscript/2-parser.md

 Well, not quite.
 Both SGML and web browsers had different aspects of complexity for comments.
 Let’s tackle the SGML story first.
 Ian Hickson wrote the following in [a blog post](http://ln.hixie.ch/?start=1137799947&count=1) in January 2006:

 January 1999.
 I'm nineteen, in my first year studying Physics at Bath University.
-I read an SGML tutorial (**[maybe this on*e](http://www.flightlab.com/~joe/sgml/comments.html)* from 1995).
+I read an SGML tutorial ([maybe this one](http://www.flightlab.com/~joe/sgml/comments.html) from 1995).
 I wrote a testcase.
 I filed a bug, in which I wrote:

 Comment delimiters are "--" while inside tags.

-*Thus: `<!-- in --  -- in --  -- in -->`
+Thus: `<!-- in --  -- in --  -- in -->`
-where "in" shows what is commented.*
+where "in" shows what is commented.

 On the test page quoted, all is explained.